 The Nozzle Diameter

-The diameter of the nozzle determines the flow of gas and air flow shape from the nozzle.
+The nozzle diameter determines the gas flow and the shape of the air flow from the nozzle.

-The thicker the material, the larger the diameter of the gas jet, and accordingly the larger diameter of the nozzle opening.
+The thicker the material, the larger the diameter of the gas jet, and therefore, the larger the diameter of the nozzle opening.

 Gas Purity and Pressure

-Oxygen and nitrogen are often used as cutting gases.
+Oxygen and nitrogen are commonly used as cutting gases.

-The purity and pressure of the gas affect the cutting effect.
+The purity and pressure of the gas have an impact on the cutting effectiveness.

-When cutting with oxygen flame, the purity of gas is 99.95%.
+When cutting with an oxygen flame, the gas purity should be 99.95%.

-The thicker the steel plate, the lower the gas pressure.
+The thicker the steel plate, the lower the gas pressure required.

-When cutting with the nitrogen, the purity of the gas should reach 99.995% (ideal 99.999%), which requires a higher pressure when melting and cutting thick steel plates.
+When cutting with nitrogen, the gas purity should be 99.995% (ideally 99.999%), which requires higher pressure when melting and cutting thicker steel plates.

-In the early stage of laser cutting, the user must determine the setting of the machining parameters by the test operation.
+During the initial stages of laser cutting, the user must determine the machining parameters through test operations.

-Technical parameters make it possible for people who are not familiar with the technology to operate laser cutting equipment smoothly.
+Technical parameters enable individuals who are not well-versed in the technology to operate laser cutting equipment smoothly.

 Cutting Quality Judgement

-There are many criteria to determine the quality of laser cutting edges.
+Several criteria determine the quality of laser cutting edges.

-For example, the standard of burr form, sag and grain can be judged by the naked eye.
-The straightness, roughness and width of the incision need to be measured by special instruments.
+For instance, the standard of burr formation, sag, and grain can be evaluated by the naked eye.

-Material deposition, corrosion, thermal influence region and deformation are also important factors to measure the quality of laser cutting.
+Material deposition, corrosion, thermal influence region, and deformation are also critical factors to consider when evaluating the quality of laser cutting.